What is a life annuity?

 You don’t need to shop around for the best annuity.
 You can do what you might do when you are buying something like a new car or a new television set.
 You can simply buy what you see and what you like without shopping around or you might compare prices before you decide to buy.
 As annuity providers, life insurance companies offer the same kinds of annuities at different costs.
 If you simply buy the first annuity that is offered to you, you might pay too much.
 On the other hand, you can obtain a printed quote from an annuity broker that shows you the life insurance companies that offer annuities and compares their offerings.

-- the amount of money you want to spend to purchase your annuity.
+- The amount of money you want to spend to purchase your annuity.

-- the type of annuity you want to buy.
+- The type of annuity you want to buy.

-- current Canadian long term bond rates
+- Current Canadian long-term bond rates

-- your age, gender and the age and gender of your joint annuitant if any.
+- Your age, gender, and the age and gender of your joint annuitant if any.

-- individual insurance company current expense and mortality experiences.
+- Individual insurance company current expense and mortality experiences.

 - Canadian life expectancy tables.